whatsinport

 Location:

-The ship docks in the Port of Manzanillo.
-There are taxis available close to the ship and a bus transfer to the center of town for a round trip fee of $3.00.
+If at the container port (now less used): There are taxis available close to the ship and a bus transfer to the center of town for a round trip fee of $3.00.

 Printable map to take along.